apache/beam/website/www/site/content/en/documentation/programming-guide.md

 #### 13.1.2.
 Creating cross-language Python transforms

-To make your Python transform usable with different SDK languages, you must create a wrapper class that registers an existing Python transform as a cross-language transform for use with the Python expansion service and calls into that existing transform to perform its intended operation.
+To make your Python transform usable with different SDK languages, you must create a Python module that registers an existing Python transform as a cross-language transform for use with the Python expansion service and calls into that existing transform to perform its intended operation.

-**Defining the wrapper class**
+**Defining the Python module**

 1. Define a Uniform Resource Name (URN) for your transform.
 The URN must be a unique string that identifies your transform with the expansion service.

     {{< highlight >}}
 TEST_COMPK_URN = "beam:transforms:xlang:test:compk"
     {{< /highlight >}}
-2. For an existing Python transform, create a new wrapper class to register the URN with the Python expansion service.
+2. For an existing Python transform, create a new class to register the URN with the Python expansion service.

     {{< highlight >}}
 @ptransform.PTransform.register_urn(TEST_COMPK_URN, None)